-Cameras have comes a long way on Android.
-Not only we have seen better hardware, but also better software e.g. Pixel Camera.
+Cameras have a long way on Android.
+Not only we have seen better hardware, but also better software, e.g. Pixel Camera.
 Similarly, there is a buzz for Camera2 API, and if the phone supports Camera 2 API.
-In this article, we will be discussing what is Camera2 API, Features, and check if the smartphone supports it, and how to enable camera 2 API.
+In this article, we will be discussing what is Camera2 API, Features, Camera 2 API check to see if the smartphone supports it, and how to enable camera 2 API.

 A year before, a premium camera was only a part of a premium flagship high priced models.
-But now, even budget models are able to include a super featured camera, with high-quality image output and even integration of AI technology.
+But now, even budget models can include a super featured camera, with high-quality image output and even integration of AI technology.
 So how did this change happen suddenly?
-How did this changes help the smartphone industry and also the camera excited customers to get a better camera with a budget spending?
+How did these changes help the smartphone industry and also the camera excited customers to get a better camera with a budget spending?
 All these changes happened due to the introduction of the latest Camera 2 API into the market.
 In this article, we are trying to explain to you What is Camera 2 API in layman terms.

 What is API?

 Before going into the details of the Camera 2 API, let us first see, what does an API mean.
 API, Application Programming Interface is the mechanism through which various software components communicate.
 API defines what can be done by different software and extend to which any software has access to the system.
-Moving on to camera part, a Camera API defines what all things that the camera application, show preview, capture images, shoot video, using different sensors, shutter speed of the camera etc.
+Moving on to camera part, a Camera API defines what all things that the camera application, show preview, capture images, shoot video, using different sensors, a shutter speed of the camera, etc.

 What is Camera2 API?